leematthewshome/robotAI_python3/README.md

 # robotAI_python3
-robotAI home automation and robotics platform
+robotAI home automation and robotics platform.
+For more details reference the RobotAI website here https://thisrobotai.com/

 This is a work in progress.
-I am updating my own platform to make it Pythin3 compatible and to add more functionality.
+I am updating my own platform to make it Python3 compatible and to add more functionality.

 Loose instructions to install into virtual environment

 # if using python 3.4 install virtual env
 sudo apt-get install python3.4-dev python3.4-venv

 # create virtual environment named 'virtual'
 mkdir robotAI3